Italian Restaurants in Philadelphia for a Great Meal

 Spaghetti and meatballs at Victor Cafe

 At Victor Cafe, you’re in for dinner and a show.
-Every 20 minutes or so, the classically trained servers take turns in serenading diners with incredible operatic performances.
+Every 20 minutes or so, the classically trained servers take turns serenading diners with incredible operatic performances.
+This is not amateur hour.
 It’s unlike anything I’ve ever experienced and makes for a special evening.

 The menu focuses on old school standards like linguine fra diavolo and chicken piccata.
-My husband loved his spaghetti and meatballs, but I was much less impressed with a featured fish dish.
+My husband loved his spaghetti and meatballs, but I was much less impressed with a featured fish dish, so we recommend sticking to the classics here.

 Valet parking is available daily, which can be a tremendous help in South Philly.